Just Add Magic (TV series): Season 1

+In the quaint town of Saffron Falls, three teenage best friends—Kelly, Hannah, and Darbie - share a passion for baking.
+Their lives take a magical turn when they stumble upon an ancient, enigmatic cookbook filled with whimsical recipes and mystical ingredients.

+Intrigued by the cookbook's secrets, the girls embark on a thrilling adventure, visiting Mama P's shop to procure peculiar ingredients like "Cedronian vanilla" and "Taurian thyme."
+As they experiment with the cookbook's magical recipes, they discover their role as protectors of this extraordinary culinary treasure, a responsibility that has been passed down through generations.

+Kelly is driven by a heartfelt mission: to find a magical recipe that can lift her grandmother's curse.
+Meanwhile, Mama P is bound by a curse that confines her to Saffron Falls, and Ms. Silvers is unable to play the piano in public due to her own curse.

+As Kelly seeks a cure for her grandmother, she forms an unlikely alliance with Mama P, who is also eager to break free from her curse.
+However, their efforts are met with resistance from Hannah, who fears the consequences of their magical endeavors.

+In a surprising twist, Mama P successfully breaks her curse but inadvertently places the entire town under a new curse.
+Everybody was frozen.
+To undo this, the trio must concoct a special recipe, they decide to make a three magical layered cake which manages to break all curses in the city.
+But also brings back Chuck, a resident who was cursed unintentionally by magical mishaps.

 Season 2

 Part 1

-After breaking every curse, they realised that they had brought back Chuck Hankins, a teenage boy from the ’60s who had suddenly disappeared because of The OC's (Original Cooks): were all once the protectors of the cookbook.
-Chuck casts an invisibility spell but, the girls are able to see and enter the invisible trailer.
+After breaking every curse, they realised that they had brought back Chuck Hankins, a teenage boy from the ’60s who had suddenly disappeared because of the OCs, Original Cooks; Becky, Mama P, Ms. Gina Silvers, who were all once the protectors of the cookbook.
+Chuck casts an invisibility spell on a trailer but, the girls are able to see and enter the invisible trailer.
 There they discover that Chuck has another cookbook that is copying recipes from their cookbook, so they steal it.
 Later the original cooks put a spell on Chuck, and he retaliates with spells of his own.
-Eventually, they break Chuck's Immortality Spell, also breaking Rose's and frees her from the book.
+Eventually, they break Chuck's Immortality Spell, also breaking Rose's, (Chuck's sister) and frees her from the book.
 Chuck and Rose go back in time and live out their lives.

 Part 2

 The book and spices are stolen from Kelly's backpack.
 Kelly, Hannah, and Darbie meet a previous protector from the '90s named RJ.
 With Jake's help, they are able to get the book back.
-The girls become suspicious of Mr.Morris, Hannah's teacher at Fox Canyon for erasing everyone's memories of magic but it wasn't him, it was Caroline, a former protector of the cookbook, who was also disguised as Jill, Mrs. Quinn's campaign manager.
-The trio take precautionary measures to stop Caroline from casting spells on them and destroying their spices. despite the consequences Cedronian vanilla could bring them.
+The girls become suspicious of Mr. Morris, Hannah's teacher at Fox Canyon for erasing everyone's memories of magic but it was not him, it was Caroline, a former protector of the cookbook, who was also disguised as Jill, Mrs. Quinn's campaign manager.
+The trio take precautionary measures to stop Caroline from casting spells on them and destroying their spices, despite the consequences Cedronian vanilla could bring them.